SWE443-TeamRed/open-bank/kanban/ToDo/Resolve_Technical_Debts.md

 	- Datatype of Phone Number: Change it to a String
 	- Add a username String attribute and use username for the functions userID was previously used for
-		+ userID will be a unique identifier for each userID
+		+ userID will be a unique identifier for each user
   b) Update Account Class:
 	- Remove TransactionSets Debit/Credit, consolidate to TransactionSets called transactions